fsantanna-no/ce0/doc/manual.md

 <[_int,^]>          -- a recursive union
 ```

-The caret subtype `^` indicates recursion and refers to the enclosing union
+The caret subtype `^` indicates recursion and refers to the enclosing recursive
+union type.
+Multiple `n` carets, e.g. `^^`, refer to the `n` outer enclosing recursive
-type.
+union type.

 A recursive union always includes an implicit unit subcase at its index `.0`.

-`TODO: multiple ^`

 ## Function